Christian views on masturbation: Eastern Orthodoxy

-Talking about the Egyptian Gnostics related to his previous experience with them, Epiphanius of Salamis (310/320 – 403), a Byzantine Church Father and Doctor of the Church, states in his Panarion, or Medicine Chest:
+A Byzantine Church Father and Doctor of the Church, Epiphanius of Salamis (310/320 – 403), states in his Panarion, or Medicine Chest:

-They exercise genital acts, yet prevent the conceiving of children.
+They [the Egyptian Gnostics] exercise genital acts, yet prevent the conceiving of children.
 Not in order to produce offspring, but to satisfy lust, are they eager for corruption.

-John T. Noonan Jr. said that the Gnostics described by Epiphanius practiced "nonprocreative sexual acts" as a centre in their religious rituals.
-Epiphanius calls these practices, which include coitus interruptus, masturbation, and homosexual acts, as "the rites and ceremonies of the devil".
+John T. Noonan Jr. said that these Gnostics practiced "nonprocreative sexual acts" and that these were central to their religious rituals.
+He says that Epiphanius calls these practices, which include coitus interruptus, masturbation, and homosexual acts, "the rites and ceremonies of the devil".